‘The Young And The Restless’ Spoilers For Thursday, June 7: Sharon & Nick’s Painful Choice Leaves Them Broken

 — Young and Restless (@YandR_CBS) May 31, 2018

 Meanwhile, Jack (Peter Bergman) attempts to get the name of his biological father out of Dina (Marla Adams).
-Even though she has Alzheimer’s Jack seems to believe that he can somehow get the answer to the question that’s haunted him these few weeks since he learned that he’s not really John Abbott’s son.
+Even though she has Alzheimer’s, Jack seems to believe that he can somehow get the answer to the question that’s haunted him these few weeks since he learned that he’s not really John Abbott’s son.

 The scary possibility, though, is that he might learn way more than he intended to learn about who really fathered him.
 That is if the DNA test actually turns out to be accurate in the end.
 Genoa City has a bad history of messed up paternity (and even maternity) tests.

 Finally, Lily (Christel Khalil) clues into the fact that her son Charlie (Noah Alexander Gerry) may not be making the smartest choices lately.
 The fact that Charlie kept teenaged runaway Shauna (Camryn Hamm) hidden away in his room might have something to do with her concerns about his recent decisions.
-The thing is it seems unlikely Charlie will listen to her about making different choices.
+The thing is, it seems unlikely Charlie will listen to her about making different choices.
 He apparently cares for Shauna, and the teen obviously needs some help.

 Be sure to watch how these The Young and the Restless spoilers play out tomorrow on CBS or POP.